-The club lounge here is very small with no natural light and tables which are rather too close together and some sofas.
-There is a small business center with a computer and printer and a buffet area towards the entrance which serves a very mediocre breakfast and dinner.
+The club lounge is very small with no natural light and tables that are rather too close together and some sofas.
+There is a small business center with a computer and printer and a buffet area towards the entrance, which serves a very mediocre breakfast and dinner.
 Throughout the day is a selection of non-alcoholic drinks, including soda, water, and two coffee machines.

 An evening food selection is available, not noteworthy with cold cuts, sandwiches that do not seem fresh and whole fruit.
 While the alcoholic drinks, including wine and liquor, may make this club lounge worthwhile, the food is not of great quality and is not good enough to be a dinner substitute.